The Benefits Of Extracurricular Activities

 In an age where children are told to play less and study more, the old saying “All work and no play makes Jack a dull boy” has never been more significant.
 Students are forced to study so hard to get good Grade Point Averages leaving them with no time for extracurricular activities.
 This will positively impact their success and help them in developing some vital life skills.
 When students are struggling with their grades, parents tend to blame it on the distraction caused by extracurricular activities.
 Parents think that these activities are a waste of the important study time.

 However, this is so far from the truth.
 Although education should not be neglected, extracurricular activities should not take a back seat.
 They are both equally important and complement each other.
 Students who engage in these activities are more social, well-rounded and even better in health.
 Every student has a choice of activity to take part in.
 These extracurricular activities range from basketball, chess clubs, debate, athletics, choir and scouts.
 Students also have the option of choosing more than one activity.
-These activities will make the students better at managing their time and stress, therefore, improving their general productivity.
+These activities will make the students better at managing their time and stress, therefore, improving their general productivity and even knowing better how to choose the perfect topic for their research papers that teachers often require.

 Besides being fun, extracurricular activities are known to develop all-rounded students.
 Many reputable universities in the USA and abroad look for more than just academics in the student’s resume.
 Universities granting athletic scholarships look beyond the academic marks and grades.
 They look at how versatile and prospective a student is, and the activities are closely examined.
 Multi-dimensional students can use their skills in these activities to secure scholarships in different colleges and universities.
 A student’s involvement in extracurricular activities speak a lot to the college and university admissions committees.